dmharrington03/coffee-machine/README.md

 The backend of the server is built in Python with Flask/WTForms/SQLite, and the frontend is rendered through Flask Jinja templates with the UIKit CSS framework and vanilla JavaScript.

 A time is input via a time selector form element then passed to the backend.
 There, it is processed and stored in an SQL database.
+A scheduler is initiated to turn on the Raspberry Pi GPIO pin attached to the relay controlling the hot plate.
+The frontend can then query the API about the stored time and render a progress bar and various other pages.

 <img src="./img/screens.jpeg" alt="Five screens of frontend interface" width=800>